Permanent Partial Disability

 Filing a workers’ compensation claim is not just about getting money to help replace your income.
 It’s also about making sure you and your family are taken care of.
 Filing a work comp claim can help you get the medical care you need, as well as pursue help related to retraining for employment in another field.
 Here are some additional benefits you may be able to receive through workers’ compensation:

-• Final Expenses.
+- Final Expenses.
 Burial and funeral costs can also be claimed following a fatal workplace injury.
-This benefit pays up to $10,000 in expenses, which may not cover everything, but it certainly can go a long way to alleviate the burdens for a grieving family.
+This benefit pays up to $10,000 in expenses, which may not cover everything, but it certainly can go a long way to alleviate the burdens of a grieving family.

 Talk to Our Workers’ Compensation Lawyers Today